Jonathan2251/lbd/_sources/funccall.rst.txt

 Variable number of arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Until now, we support fixed number of arguments in formal function definition
+Until now, we supported a fixed number of arguments in formal function
-(Incoming Arguments).
+definitions (Incoming Arguments).
+This subsection adds support for a variable
-This subsection supports variable number of arguments since C language supports
+number of arguments, as the C language allows this feature.
-this feature.

-Run Chapter9_3/ with ch9_3_vararg.cpp as well as clang option,
+Run ``Chapter9_3/`` with ``ch9_3_vararg.cpp`` and use the clang option
-**clang -target mips-unknown-linux-gnu**, to get the following result,
+``clang -target mips-unknown-linux-gnu`` to get the following result:

 .. code-block:: console